lnishan/awesome-competitive-programming/README.md

 A curated list of awesome `Competitive Programming`, `Algorithm` and `Data Structure` resources.

-This list was aimed to be a complete reference for everyone.
+This list is aimed to provide a complete reference and guidance for everyone.
-From novice to master, I hope you'll find something interesting in here.
+No matter who you are, I hope you'll find this list helpful.

 [What is competitive programming? - Quora](https://www.quora.com/What-is-competitive-programming-2)

 ## Contributing
-Please kindly follow [CONTRIBUTING.md](CONTRIBUTING.md) to get started (including TODOs).
+Please kindly follow [CONTRIBUTING.md](CONTRIBUTING.md) to get started.

+You can also contribute by sharing!
+Share the list with your classmates, your friends and everyone :)

+> By connecting more people to information,
+> You, are doing not me, but everyone a HUGE favor!
+>
+> I really, REALLY hope that more people can benefit from this list.

 ## Table of Contents